Guy Carleton, 1st Baron Dorchester: Defence of Canada

 Carleton received notice of the start of the rebellion in May 1775, soon followed by the news of the rebel capture of Fort Ticonderoga and Fort Crown Point, and the raid on Fort Saint-Jean.
 As he had previously sent two of his regiments to Boston, he had only about 800 regular soldiers left in Quebec.
 His attempts to raise a militia met with limited success at first, as neither the ethnic French nor the English residents were willing to join.
-Area Natives were willing to fight on the British side, and the Crown wanted them to do so, but Carleton turned their offer down because he feared the Natives attacking non-combatants.
+The area's Natives were willing to fight on the British side, and the Crown wanted them to do so, but Carleton turned their offer down because he feared the Natives might attack non-combatants.
 For the same reason, he limited Guy Johnson and his Iroquois allies, who had come to Quebec from New York, to operating only in Quebec.

 During the summer of 1775, Carleton directed the preparation of provincial defences, which were focused on Fort Saint-Jean.
 In September, the Continental Army began its invasion and besieged the fort.
 When it fell in November, Carleton was forced to flee from Montreal to Quebec City, escaping capture by disguising himself as a commoner.

 In December 1775 he directed the city's defences in the Battle of Quebec and the ensuing siege, which was broken by the arrival of British troops in May 1776 under command of John Burgoyne, who was appointed second-in-command.
 Carleton's younger brother Thomas was part of the relief effort.